annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

   the command: This is a more complex approach, but it loads the runtime environments at publish time without having to provide them at deploy-time.

-This was just an example of how `akd` provides solutions to some pain points with Elixir deployments at Annkissam.
+This was just an example of how `akd` provides solutions to some of the problems we had with Elixir deployments at Annkissam.